 This Chocolate Pumpkin Cheesecake is made with a chocolate cookie crust, creamy pumpkin filling, and is topped with a rich chocolate ganache.
+Learn how to make a chocolate and pumpkin cheesecake and check out my tips for making the best cheesecake.

 Creating This Chocolate Pumpkin Cheesecake Recipe